VinnyShipley/Tweet-Intent-Analysis/README.md

 Each model was trained using logistic regression and evaluated with macro F1 scores to balance performance across all intent categories.

-## Results

-Adding sentiment slightly improved macro F1 scores, especially in identifying complaints — where tone plays a key role.
-Tweet length and question detection had limited impact on performance.

-To support deeper analysis, each prediction was paired with a **model confidence score**, capturing how confident the classifier was in its prediction.

-### Sample Visual Insight:
-- Baseline model struggled with "Complaint" intent.
-- Adding sentiment boosted precision/recall in that category.
-- Confidence scores revealed that many misclassifications were low-confidence predictions, signaling opportunities for flagging edge cases.

 ## Tableau Dashboard (In Progress)

 All model predictions (including confidence scores, true/predicted labels, feature values, and raw tweets) were exported to CSV for analysis in Tableau.